 All suitable submissions for the Week in Review will be included in the SPN blog post.
 Many are often shared throughout the week on SPN’s social media channels, as well.

-Because we do our best to feature a variety of think tanks and policy issues in the email digest, we can’t guarantee that your organization will be mentioned there every week.
+Because we do our best to feature a variety of organizations and policy issues in the email digest, we can’t guarantee placement for every submission.

 Do I have to do all of these things?

 None of these opportunities are requirements, and you are welcome to choose the ones that are most valuable to you.

 At a minimum, we recommend submitting news to the Week in Review a couple of times a month.
 While we do our best to monitor what the Network is doing, we can do a better job of sharing your priorities when you send us updates on a regular basis.